 Cucumber Java Easy Runner

 A VS Code extension that seamlessly integrates Cucumber feature files with VS Code's Test Explorer.
-Run your Java Cucumber tests directly from the test panel with a clean, modern interface.
+Run and debug your Java Cucumber tests directly from the test panel with a clean, modern interface.

 ✨ Features